dhairs/College-Notes/Semesters/Fall 2025 Semester/CS 331 - Algorithms and Complexity/Graphs.md

 The spanning tree of $G=(V,E)$ where $G$ is undirected, can only exist if $G$ is connected.
 If it is not connected, we can have a **spanning forest**.

-If we do a BFS and mark edges that allow us to find a new node as tree edges, once we're done exploring the graph, the tree edges form a spanning tree.
+If we do a BFS or DFS and mark edges that allow us to find a new node as tree edges, once we're done exploring the graph, the tree edges form a spanning tree.

+## Recognizing Bipartite Graphs

+An undirected graph $G=(V,E)$ is bipartite if the vertex set $V$ can be partitioned into two sets $V'$ and $V''$ such that every edge in $E$ has exactly one endpoint in $V'$ (and thus also one in $V''$).

+It's easy to prove that $G$ is bipartite if and only if $G$ does not contain and odd-length cycle.

+Alternatively, $G$ is bipartite if and only if it is [[Coloring of a Graph|2-colorable]].

+> [!faq] How can we use BFS/DFS to determine whether $G$ is 2 colorable in linear time?
+> We can assign a color to each edge as we explore it.
+Whenever we label an edge as non-tree, we need to make sure that the two vertices of the edge violate the coloring of the graph.
+If it does, then the graph is not two-colorable.